Aborevsky01/KWS_sound/README.md

 Also to add is pruning.
 This tool really tried it's best to bleed me dry.
 First of all, it appered that we need to wrap torch structured pruning with in order to make model drop the annihilated layers.
 In other words, since reducing values to zero does not change either FLOPs or size, we had to create new model after each block's pruning.
 However, it wouldn't be so bad if we didn't face the following challenge.
 The quality was dropping in crazy manner compared to processing without prunning.
 Thus, it is not presented even in a single experiment, but we have a corresponding example.

 Last to mention is the usage of RNN insted of GRU.
-While some collegues asserted there is a way to train it for the benchmark, we did not succeed in it, at least for good rates of speed and compression.
+While some collegues asserted there is a way to train it for the benchmark, we did not succeed in it, at least for good rates of speed and compression for a very long time.
+Only a really hard search for hyperparameters has accidently given us the desired quality.

 * What were the major challenges?